Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Price: SEK 1,000–3,000/night (~€87–261) | Location: Kungsholmsgatan 31, Kungsholmen

-Clarion Amaranten is the finest hotel on the Kungsholmen island — the extraordinary architecture, the excellent spa (one of the finest hotel spas at this price point in Stockholm), and the Stockholm City Hall proximity (the extraordinary brick building, 1923 — the Nobel Prize Dinner is held in the Blue Hall, the most dramatic event room in Scandinavia, guided tours available daily).
+Clarion Amaranten is the strongest choice on the Kungsholmen island — striking architecture, an excellent spa (few hotel spas at this price point in Stockholm compare), and proximity to Stockholm City Hall (the landmark brick building of 1923 — the Nobel Prize Dinner is held in its Blue Hall, the most dramatic event room in Scandinavia; guided tours available daily).

 Stockholm Archipelago Hotels